Am386: Am386SE data

+Embedded Am386 processors

+The Am386 processor core has been used in some embedded processors.
+In October 1993, AMD introduced the Am386SC processor, which integrated an Am386SXLV CPU core with a collection of PC/AT-compatible peripherals.
+This processor, marketed as "Élan SC300" and "Élan SC310", was the first in AMD's Élan series of SoCs.
+In 1994, AMD announced the Am386EM microcontroller, which integrated an Am386 CPU core with a collection of 80186-compatible peripherals rather than PC/AT peripherals.
+This chip does not, however, appear to have been released, although a datasheet exists.

-80387 coprocessor
+i387 coprocessor

-Floating point performance of the Am386 could be boosted with the addition of a 80387DX or 80387SX coprocessor, although performance would still not approach that of the on-chip FPU of the 486DX.
+Floating point performance of the Am386 could be boosted with the addition of a i387DX or i387SX coprocessor, although performance would still not approach that of the on-chip FPU of the i486DX.
 This made the Am386DX a suboptimal choice for scientific applications and CAD using floating point intensive calculations.
 However, both were niche markets in the early 1990s and the chip sold well, first as a mid-range contender, and then as a budget chip.
 Although motherboards using the older 386 CPUs often had limited memory expansion possibilities and therefore struggled under Windows 95's memory requirements, boards using the Am386 were sold well into the mid-1990s; at the end as budget motherboards for those who were only interested in running MS-DOS or Windows 3.1x applications.

 The Am386 and its low-power successors were also popular choices for embedded systems, for a much longer period than their life span as PC processors.